I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Bats are completely innocent of all the nasty stuff that’s been ascribed to them and they don’t get credit for all the benefits they deliver to society.

-- Blind as a bat.
-Nope.
-Here’s the U.S. Geological Survey, “Bats have small eyes with very sensitive vision, which helps them see in conditions we might consider pitch black.
+- It's likely you've heard the expression, "blind as a bat."
+Turns out it has no basis in fact.
+According to the U.S. Geological Survey, “Bats have small eyes with very sensitive vision, which helps them see in conditions we might consider pitch black.
 They don’t have the sharp and colorful vision humans have, but they don’t need that.”

 - British ornithologist, the Earl of Cranbrook, debunked the myth that bats get tangled up in the hair of women.
 In 1959, he recruited three female volunteers.
 Using four different species of bat, the earl tried to get them enmeshed women’s coiffure.
 The bats all declined to get snagged.

-- Bat guano makes a better fertilizer than cow manure.
+- Bat guano makes better fertilizer than cow manure.

 - “Folklore and the Origin of Bats.”
 Gary F. McCracken, Bats Magazine, Volume 11, Issue 4.